rzylius/ImeonModbusRtuTcpBridge/README.md

   (local registers are updated by read routine).
 - TCP write requests receive immediate response SUCCESS, and are stored in the write queue
 - esp32 processes the write queue as priority - - reading stops until write queue is empty
-- if write requests fails, write request is written in the write queue again
+- if write requests fails, write request is written in the write queue again (tbd)

 ## Features